Lemon and Elderflower Curd

 Notes

-Please note: this is a small batch and will produce around 1-2 cups of curd.
+1. This is a small batch and will produce around 1-2 cups of curd.
 Double the recipe ingredients if you'd like to make more.

 2. I used my own elderflower cordial, but you can use any you like.
+If you don't have access to elderflower cordial, use lemon, orange, or lime juice instead.

 3. Some people prefer to use a double boiler (Bain Marie) when making curd.
 I find it a fairly slow method and not necessary, but use whichever way you prefer.